History, Arts and Culture of Asia (MA) (60EC)

 Once a term, Professor Michael Herzfeld delivers a guest lecture and meets with all student during individual appointments.
 For more information regarding his visits, please contact Dr. Elena Paskaleva.

-Following the MA degree at Leiden University, you also have the opportunity to pursue a Double Degree Programme, which is offered by Leiden University, the International Institute for Asian Studies (IIAS) and one of our Asian partner universities, including the National Taiwan University and Yonsei University in South Korea.
+Following the MA degree at Leiden University, you also have the opportunity to pursue a Dual Degree Programme, which is offered by Leiden University, the International Institute for Asian Studies (IIAS) and one of our Asian partner universities, including the National Taiwan University and Yonsei University in South Korea.

 Professor of Kikkoman Chair for the study of Asia-Europe Intercultural Dynamics